radius-project/radius/docs/content/environments/azure-environments/index.md

    <img src="./azure-resources.png" width=500 alt="New resource group that was created">

+## Connect to an existing environment

+If you wish to attach to an existing environment instead of deploying a new one, simply specify the name, subscription, and resource group of an existing Radius environment when using the above steps for `rad env init azure`.
+The rad CLI will append the config for the existing environment to your local config file.

 ### Delete an environment

 1. Ensure you are still signed into Azure using the az CLI: